mloeff/metric-points-wordpress-error-tracking/README.md

 ### Required Settings

-- **API Key**: Your Metric Points API authentication key
+- **API Key**: Your Metric Points API authentication key (format: `err_xxxxxxxxx.xxxxx`)
-- **Endpoint URL**: The URL of your Metric Points error tracking service endpoint
+- **Endpoint URL**: The base URL of your Metric Points error tracking service (e.g., `https://metricpoints.com/api/error-reports`)

+**Important**: The plugin will automatically append your API key to the endpoint URL, so you only need to provide the base endpoint.

 ### Optional Settings